Polymer/old-docs-site/articles/webview.md

 ### Tweaking the WebView settings

-Out of the box, {{site.project_title}} will not run under the default WebView security settings.
-The following settings need to be enabled:
+Out of the box, the WebView disables some features that {{site.project_title}} needs.
+You can enable them by changing the WebView's `WebSettings`:

-- Enable JavaScript!
+- JavaScript!
-- Enable access to `file://` so HTML Imports can be loaded off `file://` URLs.
+- Access to `file://` so HTML Imports can be loaded off `file://` URLs.
-- Ensure local links/redirects act on the WebView (and do not open in the browser).
+- Local links/redirects act on the WebView (and do not open in the browser).

 In **MainActivity.java**, enable the following on your [`WebSettings`](http://developer.android.com/reference/android/webkit/WebSettings.html) object: